elusivecodes/FrostUI-DateTimePicker/README.md

 **FrostUI DateTimePicker** is a free, open-source DateTimePicker component for *JavaScript*.

-It is built on top of the [FrostUI](https://github.com/elusivecodes/FrostUI) library.
+It is built on top of the [FrostUI](https://github.com/elusivecodes/FrostUI) and [FrostDateTime](https://github.com/elusivecodes/FrostDateTime) libraries.

 ## Table Of Contents